mkudija/mkudija.github.io/reading-notes/_md/2021-03-14-The Bitcoin Standard.md

 - Rome's story (25-27):
   - stable monetary supply with the silver *denarius* coin
   - peasants moved to Rome to live better for free on the dime of prosperous emperors buying popularity
-  - Nero started devaluing the currency (similar to Keynes after WWI), providing temporary relief but starting a vicious cycle
+  - Nero started devaluing the currency (similar to [[John Maynard Keynes]] after WWI), providing temporary relief but starting a vicious cycle
   - von Mises: by trying to manage their economies the emperors only made matters worse (27)
   - urbanites then fled Rome to get land and attempt self-sufficiency while not paying taxes
   - taxation and inflation destroyed the wealth and savings of Europe, turning Roman citizens into feudal serfs (29)